mrwnwttk/livestream_scripts/README.md

 Used to upload files to gofile.io.
 Automatically formats links as markdown for convenience.

-Uses the timestamps file that was created by the `split.py` script.
+Uses the timestamps file that was used together with the `split.py` script.
 You can also skip lines by putting `#` in front the line, same procedure as with `split.py`.

 Requires `curl` (which should come pre-installed on Windows/Linux/macOS) and `python3`.